Department of Preventive Medicine

 Free morning-after pill without a prescription for all women

-As of January1, 2023, emergency contraception is available at pharmacies, without a prescription and without upfront payment, for anyone—whether a minor or an adult—who is covered by social security or holds AME coverage (until now, only minors were eligible for 100% coverage, and emergency contraception without a prescription was limited to those under 25); this dispensing “must be accompanied by clear and concise information regarding contraceptive counseling and follow-up visits.”
+As of January1, 2023, emergency contraception has been available at pharmacies without a prescription and without any upfront cost to anyone—whether a minor or an adult—who is covered by social security or holds AME coverage (until now, only minors were eligible for 100% coverage, and emergency contraception without a prescription was limited to those under 25); this dispensing “must be accompanied by clear and concise information on contraceptive counseling and follow-up appointments.”

 Don't hesitate to talk to a professional at the Preventive Medicine Department about your sexual health!